 </html>

-Which only contains a blank web page, in which we use a div with the id=“app”, which associates with the web application we will create in the JavaScript file, and an enumeration todo-item that will display a list of components that we will define in the ViewModel.
-Finally, we have loaded Vue.JS from the CDN, and the app.js file that we will create next.
+Which only contains a blank web page, where we use a div with id=“app”, which associates with the web application we will create in the JavaScript file, and a todo-item enumeration that will display a list of components we will define in the ViewModel.
+Finally, we have loaded Vue.JS from the CDN, and the app.js file we will create next.

-On the other hand, the second file that we will call app.js, with this content,
+On the other hand, the second file which we will call app.js, with this content:

 // Definition of a component